jsaintro/publicnotes/3dprinting/Extruder/Extrusion Multiplier.md

 # Extrusion Multiplier
 1. Measure filament thickness using digital calipers
-	2. Measure several points around the circumerence (Might not be perfectly round)
+	2. Measure several points around the circumference (Might not be perfectly round)
 	3. Might be easier to do if you cut a 30cm length and measure is several spots (avoiding the ends)
 	4. Try and apply similar pressure when measuring
 	5. Ideally you want to use a micrometer like a (Mitutoyo 102-301)